awsdocs/amazon-connect-admin-guide/doc_source/historical-reporting-limits.md

 If only 10 agents handled contacts in BasicQueue during this time, then you would expect to see \(24\*2\)\*5\*10 = 2400 cells that count towards the 80k limit\.

-If you reach the limit, a message will appear in the UI letting you know\.
+A message informs you if you reach the limit\.